Four Lesser Known Reasons Why People Divorce

 Healthy communication can be the foundation of a solid marriage.
 Poor communication can be considered a leading cause of divorce.
 When couples no longer talk to each other or don’t use healthy forms of communication, feelings of isolation may result.
 Communicating in a positive, productive way can not only help make sure the needs of both partners are being met but can also promote intimacy.

 A commonly cited reason for divorce can be addiction.
-Often this is an addiction to drugs, alcohol, or another substance.
+Often this is an addiction to drugs, alcohol, or another form of substance use.
 However, other addictions can also be reasons for divorce, such as sex addiction or addiction to pornography or gambling.
 There is also research about alcohol use that suggests that when one person in a couple is a heavy drinker and the other isn’t, the likelihood of divorce may be greater; the divorce rate is about 50% for these couples.

 According to one study, 47% of participants who’d divorced said that a lack of love or intimacy led to the end of their marriage.
 When spouses are no longer emotionally connected, their sense of partnership can be damaged.
-Without commitment, love, or closeness, some couples may find that growing apart becomes a reality.
+Without commitment, love, or closeness, some people may find that growing apart becomes a reality.
 Additionally, if sexual incompatibility is an issue between the spouses, physical closeness and sexual satisfaction can be impacted and can affect the relationship.
+When there are serious issues with emotional intimacy and commitment, infidelity might become more likely, too, as partners begin to turn elsewhere for connections.

 Lesser-known reasons for divorce